Global wellposedness of hedgehog solutions for the (3+1) Skyrme model: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Piotr Bizo\'n for many helpful remarks and suggestions.
+The author would like to thank Piotr Bizo\'n for some helpful remarks and suggestions.
 The author would also like to thank Dan-Andrei Geba, Kenji Nakanishi, Sarada G. Rajeev and Zhen Lei for their interest in this work.
-The financial support from NSF grant DMS 0908032 is highly appreciated.
+The author is indebted to the anonymous referees for their many insightful remarks and very helpful suggestions.
+The author was supported in part by Hong Kong RGC grant GRF 16307317 and 16309518.